jaskeat/NBA-Analysis/README.md

 | :------------------------------: | :------------------------------: |
 | ![](Charts/Playoff%20DefRtg.png) | ![](Charts/Playoff%20OffRtg.png) |

-In the playoffs we see a similar trend where the offensive rating has a higher absolute correlation with winning %.
-However, the different between offensive rating and defensive rating is smaller in the playoffs which may suggest that Offense is not as important in the playoffs compared to the regular season.
+In the playoffs, we observe a similar trend where offensive rating has a higher absolute correlation with winning percentage.
+However, the difference between offensive and defensive ratings is smaller in the playoffs, indicating that offense may not be as critical compared to the regular season.

-It should also be noted that the sample size for the playoffs is smaller as there are less games and more teams that go out without a win therefore there are more outliers in the playoffs.
+It’s also important to note that the sample size for the playoffs is smaller, as there are fewer games and more teams that exit without wins, leading to more outliers.

-#### Offensive vs Defensive Ranking
+#### Offensive vs. Defensive Ranking

-As a final test, lets see the rankings of the champions over the years, since Championships are the biggest prize and defines winning.
-Let us look at the average ranking of champions in the defensive rating and offensive rating.
-So how they ranked that year in each category.
+As a final test, let’s examine the rankings of championship teams over the years since championships are the ultimate prize.
+We will look at the average ranking of champions in defensive and offensive ratings.

 | Average Defensive Rating Rank | Average Offensive Rating Rank |
 | :---------------------------: | :---------------------------: |
 |              6.1              |              5.1              |

-We can see that teams that go on to win the championships are usually ranked lower across the NBA in their defensive ratings than their offensive ratings.
+We see that championship teams typically rank lower in defensive ratings compared to their offensive ratings.

+### Considerations and possible improvements

+Before we move onto the conclusions, I just want to highlight some possible improvements

+1. I only used Offensive and defensive ratings to determine how good a team was on that side of the ball but that could be oversimplification so to make a more accurate analysis, other advanced stats could be used

+2. I only considered seasons from 2010 which is the modern era of the NBA, the older eras were more defensive with slower pace so the results may be different for those eras.
+A separate analysis into the older eras could be done to prove this hypothesis.

 ### Conclusion

-From our analysis, we can confidentally conclude that despite defense being a vital piece to winning in the NBA, the other side of the ball is a bit more important.
-Championship teams are usually better offensive teams than defensive and the correlation between winning is higher for Offensive Ratings.
-The trumps the age old saying "Defense wins Championships".
+From our analysis, we can confidently conclude that while defense is a vital component of winning in the NBA, offense tends to be slightly more important.
+Championship teams generally exhibit better offensive stats than defensive stats, and the correlation between winning and offensive ratings is higher.
+This challenges the age-old saying, "Defense wins championships."